Shagshag/prestashop-documentation/CMSCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CMS.php line 191
+* This method is defined in [classes/CMS.php line 191](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CMS.php#191)

 #### Arguments